ethereum/remix-ide/docs/file_explorer.md

 ![](images/a-fe-rtclick-script.png)

-Right-click on any file with a .js or .ts extension to get the **Run** option in the context menu to run the script.
-The **Run** in the context menu is a shortcut.
-The other way to get a script to run is to:
+Right-click on any file with a .js or .ts extension to get the **Run** option in the popup menu to run the script.

-1. Click on the script to make it the active tab in the editor
-2. Input the command `remix.exeCurrent()` in the console.
+If the script you want to run is the active file in the Editor, you can also run it by using play button at the top left of the Editor or by inputting the command `remix.exeCurrent()` in the console.